Jack Jordan (politician)

 Jack Jordan is an American politician serving as a member of the Indiana House of Representatives for the 17th district.
 He assumed office on November 9, 2016.

 Education

 Jordan graduated from Bremen High School in 1979.
 He studied industrial management at Purdue University for one year and earned a Bachelor of Science from Liberty University in 1984.

 Career

-In 2016, Jordan was elected for the 17th district of the Indiana House of Representatives, succeeding Timothy Harman.
+In 2016, Jordan was elected for the 17th district of the Indiana House of Representatives, succeeding Tim Harman.
 He assumed office on November 9, 2016.